lukpep/aws-sam-workshop/README.md

 #### AWS SAM
 * Install it: [this is how](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-linux.html)
-* check if this works
+* check if it works
 ```bash
 sam --version
 ```